Entongsu/work/work_log.md

 I also verify my coding by just changing the location of one point, the distance between pair of points is unchanged.

-In order to show the size of the final points, I have modify the coding here [link](https://github.com/Entongsu/work/blob/master/shape_matching%20demo/shape_matching.py#L180)
+In order to show the size of the final points, I have modify the coding here. [link](https://github.com/Entongsu/work/blob/master/shape_matching%20demo/shape_matching.py#L180)

 And after I modify the location of the final points, the image show the actual size of the final square.